zahirparker/MCU/Renesas/RL78/R5F102AA/SampleCode/LED_FADE/README.md

-LED Blink
+LED Fade
 ===

-LED Blink project for R5F102AA
+LED Fade project for R5F102AA
-LED is connected to P3.1 with Anode connected to P3.1 and cathode connected to ground
+LED is connected to P3.1 with Anode connected to P3.1 and cathode connected to ground This project uses the PWM hardware

  **Device** : R5F102AA